Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Results

 For the metasurfaces considered in Figs.~\ref{fig2}(a)--(c), the cross-polarized reflection of normally incident light linearly depends on the three polarizabilities according to (see Supplementary Section~4):

 where we introduce \( C_{\rm ge} \), \( C_{\rm gm} \), and \( C_{\rm te} \) as the weight amplitudes of the gyroelectric, gyromagnetic, and Tellegen effects in the cross-polarized reflected light.
 These amplitudes depend on the free-space wavelength $\lambda$, periodicity of the metasurface $a$, as well as material properties and thicknesses of the dielectric spacer and metallic layer.
 Importantly, these coefficients are independent of the meta-atoms and represent only the environment surrounding the metasurface.
 The free-space impedance \( \eta_0 \) is included in (\ref{eq:Rcr}) to ensure that the polarizabilities remain normalized and have consistent dimensions.
+In our analysis, we assume that substrate-induced bianisotropy effects~\cite{miroshnichenko2015substrate,sinev2016polarization,albooyeh2015revisiting} can be neglected, as confirmed by our full-wave simulations (see Supplementary Section~4).

 The weight coefficients are plotted versus the free-space wavelength $\lambda$ and the dielectric spacer thickness $h$ in Fig.~\ref{fig2}(d).
 For a given value of $\lambda$ the three weight coefficients exhibit maxima and minima along the \( h \)-axis, with the periodicity given by $\Delta h=\lambda/(2n_{\rm d})$ (see Supplementary Section~4), where $ n_{\rm d}$ is the refractive index of the dielectric spacer.
 We see that for some specific values of the spacer thickness $h$, the gyroelectric (or gyromagnetic) effect is nearly the sole contributor to the cross-polarized reflection \( R_{\mathrm{cr}} \).
 This implies that by selecting such spacer thicknesses, one can reliably isolate and measure the gyroelectric (or gyromagnetic) properties of the metasurface deposited on the spacer using a \textit{single} measurement.
 This holds true regardless of the possible presence of other nonreciprocal effects.
 However, such independent extraction of gyroelectric (or gyromagnetic) effects is effective only at a single wavelength.
 To determine these effects over a broad wavelength range, measurements must still be performed on three metasurfaces with different spacer thicknesses.
 Further, a dielectric spacer at which \( R_{\mathrm{cr}} \) depends solely on the Tellegen effect of the metasurface (\(\te\)) even at a single wavelength is not achievable.
 As can be seen in Fig.~\ref{fig2}(d), no spacer thickness \( h \) exists for which both the gyroelectric and gyromagnetic contributions vanish simultaneously.
 Consequently, it is impossible to measure the Tellegen effect from a general nonreciprocal metasurface using a single metasurface and single-side illumination.